mohith7548/zero-key-score/README.md

   5. Secondly, `p2` reads the copied content from the clipboard and writes into the `log_clip_file`.
 And then sleeps for `wait_time_to_listen_clip` seconds before repeating itself again.

-  6. Note that the log files are created in the `\tmp` directory in order not to be suspicious.
-Because, `\tmp` files are deleted after every reboot.
+  6. Note that the log files are created in the `/tmp` directory in order not to be suspicious.
+Because, `/tmp` files are deleted after every reboot.

   7. Nextly, `p3` waits for `wait_time_to_post` and then posts the content of `logs_keys_file` and `log_clip_file` to the `google_form_url`.
 And repeats itself.